nestoru/azure-microservices-poc/README.md

 az acr list --resource-group devops-microservices --output table
 ```
 - Use the ACR to deploy the microservices docker images in the pods via the deployment manifest (deployment.yaml).
-- Update the AKS cluster to attach to the Azure Container Registry (ACR) so that docker is authjorized to pull images from the kubernetes cluster
+- Update the AKS cluster to attach to the Azure Container Registry (ACR) so that docker is authorized to pull images from the kubernetes cluster
 ```
 az aks update -n devops-microservices -g devops-microservices --attach-acr devopsmicroservicesacr
 ```
 - Run a manual deployment with helm to find out if pods are deployed
 ```
-./deploy 1.0.1 # besides building the image and publishing, it also executes helm upgrade --install helm-1 ./helm --namespace devops-microservices --set majorVersion=1 --set appVersion=1.0.1 kubectl get pods -n devops-microservices
+./deploy.sh 1.0.1 # besides building the image and publishing, it also executes helm upgrade --install helm-1 ./helm --namespace devops-microservices --set majorVersion=1 --set appVersion=1.0.1 kubectl get pods -n devops-microservices
 ```
 - Use port forwarding to interact with the pod running app